 Location: Ipswich River Park, North Reading, MA

-- Demonstrate the use of soil- and turf-enhancement techniques to reduce watering needs on municipal fields and/or parks.
+- Demonstrate the use of soil- and turf-enhancement techniques to reduce watering needs on athletic fields and parks.

-- Quantify the water savings associated with moisture retaining soil-amendments.
+- Measure the water savings resulting from the soil-amendments.

 - Reduce nonpoint source pollution by reducing the need for, and application of, fertilizers and pesticides.

-Description: One of four fields in a municipal athletic complex, located adjacent to the river at Ipswich River Park, was redeveloped to reduce irrigation requirements and application of fertilizer and pesticides.
+Details: One of four fields in a municipal athletic complex directly next to the river was redeveloped to reduce irrigation, fertilizer, and pesticide needs.
 Techniques included:

 - Soil enhancement with zeolite, an additive that retains moisture and nutrients and releases them slowly